pantrypoints/sp/content/en/research/countries/china/xi/chapter-03b.md

 harmony and stability, and the people living and working in peace and contentment.
 Third, the party's leadership ensures the overall planning and coordination of forces in all quarters, which is conducive to concentrating forces to do major things.
-China is a big country, and the Communist Party of China is a big party.
+China is a big country, and the CCP is a big party.
 To build and develop socialism in a large country with a large population, a weak foundation, and an underdeveloped level of productive forces, a big party must mobilize the enthusiasm of the whole party and the people of all nationalities throughout the country, pool its limited resources and forces, concentrate its forces on doing major things, and